scherermichael-oss/conventional-mergebot/README.md

 ```
 # Internal Information

-This text will be excluded from the commit message.
+This text will be excluded from the commit message because of the unknown heading.

 # Details